Baldivis - North

 Stage: Planning | Est. Comp: 2032

-Major urban renewal of the existing Cooloongup local centre including a new community hub, library, youth space, mixed-use precinct with retail, commercial and medium-density residential opportunities surrounding a revitalised town square.
+A major urban renewal project transforming the Cooloongup local centre into a vibrant community hub.
+The redevelopment includes a new library, youth space, and a mixed-use precinct featuring retail, commercial, and medium-density residential units surrounding a revitalised town square designed to improve safety and accessibility.

 Communities, Precincts & Urban Renewal